Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.14.3 |

-Completely removes pillager raids from villages once activated.
-Entering a village with the Bad Omen effect no longer triggers any assault waves.
-Appreciable bonus: this effect is not consumed anymore, you keep it indefinitely.
+Completely removes raids from pillagers on villages once activated.
+Entering a village with the Bad Omen effect no longer triggers any wave of assault.
+A nice bonus: this effect is no longer consumed, you keep it indefinitely.

 /gamerule disableRaids true

-Two interconnected rules modify the grudge of neutral creatures:
+Two interconnected rules modify the resentment of neutral creatures:

 | Rule | Initial Setting | Effect |